 When it comes to discovering Japan there are the obvious things you could do, like exploring the temples, shrines, and castles around the country to learn about religion and history or participating in cultural events like festivals, tea ceremonies or theaters.

-And then there is, of course, the food that will help you gain an understanding for Japan.
+And then there is, of course, the food that will help you gain an understanding of Japan.
 But rather than just concentrating on the delicious dishes that you can find all over the country (or maybe the weirdest Japanese food) it is also a great idea to check what is stocked at convenience stores, supermarkets, and even the ever-present vending machines.
 There are many drinks in Japan that you simply have to try to have a complete experience and to understand Japan better.

 I love many of the drinks in Japan I introduce in this post, others I don’t enjoy all that much.
 I always tell you my personal opinion but just because I don’t enjoy something doesn’t mean you won’t.
 Therefore I encourage you to try all the Japanese drinks, even the ones you might not like.